DMLooter/Pokemon-Data-Collector/README.md

 # Pokemon Data Collector
-A program for scraping bulbapedia sources into an offline format usable by other programs
+A program for scraping Bulbapedia sources into an offline format usable by other programs

 This program uses [Jsoup](https://jsoup.org/) to scrape [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) for data on the National and Regional Pokedexes, as well as where pokemon can be found.
 The data is stored in an offline format that can be utilized by other projects so they do not require internet access, and their data can be updated only as needed.

 Currently the program simply does three things:
 1. Download the National Pokedex with the name of every pokemon, their NationalDex #, and what generation they were introduced in.
-2. Download three regional dexes: Gen III Hoenn Dex, Gen VI Hoenn Dex, Gen IV Johto Dex.
+2. Download regional dexes: Gen I/III Kanto Dex, Gen II New PokeDex, Gen III Hoenn Dex, Gen IV Sinnoh Dex, Gen IV Johto Dex, Gen VI Hoenn Dex.
 3. Downloads and parses availabilities (where pokemon can be found at what rates) for the regions Kanto, Johto, Hoenn, Sinnoh, Unova, Kalos, and Alola.

 All data is stored in the users home directory, under the folder Pokemon/Data.